Covid 19 coronavirus: Lockdown learning helped by free offer of Kami - NZ-made classroom app

 "With Covid here in New Zealand and students learning from home, we have now seen more schools asking if they can use Kami."

-Kami is already used by more than 860 schools in New Zealand but, with the growth of remote learning, the company wants to offer Kami to New Zealand's 2500 schools for free for the rest of 2020.
+Kami is already used by more than 860 schools in New Zealand but, with the growth of remote learning, the company wants to offer Kami to New Zealand's 2500 schools for free for the foreseeable future.

 The app works on all devices, especially Chrome books and Microsoft 365, and integrates well with Google Classroom.